beginning of content

 What are the risk factors for high blood pressure during pregnancy?

-Anyone can develop high blood pressure during their pregnancy, but you are at increased risk if:
+Anyone can develop high blood pressure during pregnancy, but you are at increased risk if:

 Can high blood pressure affect my baby?

-High blood pressure in pregnancy can prevent blood from flowing to the placenta.
-Because the baby doesn’t get enough nutrients or oxygen, untreated high blood pressure can put them at higher risk of complications such as:
+High blood pressure in pregnancy can prevent enough blood from flowing to the placenta.
+This may mean that your baby doesn’t get enough nutrients or oxygen.
+Untreated high blood pressure can increase their risk of complications such as:

-For this reason, it’s very important that high blood pressure is picked up early and treated.
+To reduce the chance of complications, it’s important that high blood pressure is identified early and treated.

 How does high blood pressure in pregnancy affect me?

-High blood pressure in pregnancy increases your risk of developing gestational diabetes.
+High blood pressure in pregnancy increases your risk of developing pre-eclampsia and its associated complications.

-If you experience high blood pressure in pregnancy, you are more likely to have problems with high blood pressure and heart disease in later life.
+If you experience high blood pressure in pregnancy, you are more likely to develop high blood pressure or heart disease in later life.

 How is high blood pressure in pregnancy treated?

 Your doctor or midwife will check your blood pressure regularly.
-If you have high blood pressure, it is important to:
+If you have high blood pressure, you can help manage it by:

-If you already take medicines regularly to control your blood pressure, it’s important to talk to your doctor about what medicines are safe to take during pregnancy.
+If you already take medicines regularly to control your blood pressure, talk to your doctor about what medicines are safe to take during pregnancy.

 How does high blood pressure impact labour and birth?

-If you have pre-eclampsia, your doctor may recommend that you have your baby in a large maternity hospital so you and your baby can get expert care if you need it.
-It may mean the baby is born early or is smaller than expected.
+If you have pre-eclampsia, it’s usually best to plan to birth in a large maternity hospital.
+This is so you and your baby can get expert care if you need it, for example, if your baby ends up being premature or smaller than expected.

 Will my blood pressure stay high after the birth?

-High blood pressure in pregnancy usually disappears once the baby is born.
+Hypertension that starts during pregnancy usually resolves after your baby’s birth.
 However, there may still be some complications during the first few days after the birth.
-You will need to be monitored carefully for several weeks.
+You should be monitored carefully for several weeks.

 Are there any implications for future pregnancies?

 Having high blood pressure in pregnancy doesn’t necessarily mean you will develop high blood pressure in future pregnancies.
-However, your risk is increased, especially if you have a medical condition such as hypertension, kidney disease, diabetes or lupus.
+However, your risk is increased, especially if you have a medical condition such as obesity, kidney disease or diabetes.

 Speak to a maternal child health nurse